MailBeez/mailbeez-documentation/pages/03.documentation/05.configbeez/24.common_services/07.config_content_engine/default.en.md

 #### Catalog-based product recommendations

+**Featured Products**
+ Shows the products marked as "featured"

 **New Products**
- Show the configured number of new product items, sorted by date
+ Shows the configured number of new product items, sorted by date

 **Specials Products**
- Show the configured number of special product items, sorted by date
+ Shows the configured number of special product items, sorted by date

 #### Product recommendations by purchased products